 What Gas is Used in a Refrigerator for Cooling?

 There’s been a number of different refrigerants over the years since the first household refrigerator was invented in 1913.
-The first refrigerants are what is known as hydrocarbons.
+The first refrigerants are what are known as hydrocarbons.
 Examples of hydrocarbons are isobutane and propane.
 These were then replaced with chlorofluorocarbons (CFCs).
 CFCs were replaced by hydrofluorocarbons (HFCs) after CFCs were discovered to deplete the ozone layer.

 Since then, we have gone full circle and manufacturers across Europe, Asia and South America tend to use hydrocarbons as refrigerant as HFCs were also found to be detrimental to the planet’s health.
 Hydrocarbons depend on non-renewable resources for their existence but at the moment, appear to the lesser of all evils.